cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 You can get a notice based on its index.

-Input your query in the left pane
+Input your query in the left pane.

 ```graphql
 query noticesByInput($inputIndex: Int!) {